bhaveshdev09/bhaveshdev09/README.md

 I am a results-driven **Full-Stack Developer** with over 2+ years of hands-on experience in the software industry.
 My expertise lies in designing and implementing scalable web applications using Python frameworks such as Django, Flask, and Fast API.

-- 🔭 I’m currently working on Advance Web development Practices
+- 🔭 I’m currently working on advance web developments and some freelance projects
 - 🌱 I’m currently learning Docker, AWS and Machine Learning
 - 👯 I’m looking to collaborate on new business ideas.